Status of the vacancy

 - study in/are a resident of the Netherlands;

-- are available as of February 2019 for a six month internship, 40 hours a week;
+- are available in 2019 for a six month internship, 40 hours a week;

 - are interested in a wide variety of disciplines: vessels, electricity, internal combustion engines, chemistry, hydraulic-, fat- and air handling operators;